Meet Our 2024-25 Team!

 cpotie@francophoneschool.org

-Bonjour, my name is Charlotte.
-I am from Belgium.
-I grew up in Binche, a city that is known for its Carnival.
-I got my teaching degree in Belgium in 2008.
-I worked 2 years in elementary school, in Brussels.
-After that, I moved to China, in Beijing for seven years.
-I have taught at the French International School of Beijing, in the 3 grades of Kindergarten.
-China was a great experience for my professional and personal development.
-I learned Chinese language and culture.
-I am excited to start my seventh year living in Oakland and working at Francophone as a Kindergarten teacher.
-I spend my free time doing outdoor activities: hiking, kayaking.
-Yoga is part of my life.
-I also take time to meet my friends and discover together new places and new restaurants.
-And I love reading books.
+Charlotte is from Belgium and grew up in Binche, a city that is known for its Carnival.
+She received her teaching degree in Belgium in 2008 and worked 2 years in Brussels teaching elementary.
+After that, Charlotte moved to Beijing, China for seven years.
+She taught at the French International School of Beijing, in the three grades of Kindergarten.
+China was a great experience for her professional and personal development.
+She learned Chinese language and culture.
+Charlotte is excited to begin her seventh year living in Oakland and working at Francophone as a Kindergarten teacher.
+She spends her free time doing outdoor activities: hiking, kayaking and yoga.
+She also takes time to meet friends and discover new places and new restaurants.
+She loves reading books!

 Suzanne Bana - Kindergarten (K) Teacher